-Click on the icons to watch a short video
+Click on the icons to watch a short overview video

-Level (A1, A2, B1, B2, C1) – indicates the teaching level for which these challenges have been developed:
+The level (A1, A2, B1, B2, C1) indicates the teaching level for which these challenges have been developed:

 A1 – primary level